M. Asher Lawson

 Assistant Professor of Decision Sciences, INSEAD

 I am an Assistant Professor of Decision Sciences at INSEAD.
 I completed my PhD at Duke University in the Fuqua School of Business after receiving a BA in Economics and Management from the University of Oxford.
-Below, I list my broad topics of study and some example research questions within them.

 What factors impede deliberation from overriding faulty intuitions?